haykct/Imgly/README.md

 1. Make sure you have the Xcode version 14.0 or above installed on your computer.
 2. Download the Imgly project files from the repository.
 3. Open the project files in Xcode.
-4. Review the code and make sure you understand what it does.
-5. Run the active scheme.
+4. Run the active scheme.

 #  Usage